Exciting Zambia Safari Holiday Special OffersJuly 17, 2020

 As destinations gear up again to welcome tourists, we are also planning on a slow-but-steady path back to travel, particularly as our type of travel — small-scale, outdoors, sunny and airy — is more suitable than other types of leisure travel at this time.
 And if any continent is better suited to big open spaces, it’s definitely Africa!
 The lodges and camps we support really are perfect for keeping to social distancing regs, not least given we love, love, LOVE the smaller properties which are usually less than 12 rooms/tents in total.
 They are also located in the most remote places, with hardly a soul around except the amazing teams who are there to look after you and the other wonderful safari-goers who have made the journey to the African bush for their well-deserved holiday.

 When it comes to the activities, you’ll also be in the best of hands.
 When you’re out on a game drive, you won’t be stuffed into a tight spot with heaps of other people.
 With a maximum of six per safari vehicle, each person has a window seat (quite literally as they’re open sided!) and this really does minimise any social distancing issues.
-Walking safaris are also nicely spaced out, and being out in the open air you really can’t go wrong.
+South Africa safari tours are also nicely spaced out, and being out in the open air you really can’t go wrong.

 The best news of all?
 You’ll be booking with us, the African safari specialists.
 We have taken the time to reach out to all of our partners on the ground to establish exactly what they are doing to keep their guests safe – and we could not be more impressed.
 From strict testing and quarantine measures for staff, through to thoughtful deep cleaning protocols and private dining, we’re pretty sure you will almost wish for another lock down just so that you can stay!